Skip to Content

 • Run twine and place stakes along each of the standing posts to ensure that they are standing upright.
 Use a level to check if they are straight.
 Make sure that they are exactly plumb before setting them in their permanent place.

-• Use the top of the lattice panel as a guide to check the height of the posts.
+• Use the top of the latticed panel as a guide to check the height of the posts.
 Cut the panels if adjustments are needed but as mentioned earlier, if measurements are carefully taken and noted during preparation of the materials, then this wouldn’t be a problem.
 Also, adjust the alignment again if needed.

 Unfinished fence projectect and trees